IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 Context
 -------
 Creating well scaled models is important for increasing the efficiency and reliability of solvers.
-Since the standard units for IDAES are SI, oftentimes variables and constraints are considered badly scaled.
+Depending on property package units of measure and process scale, variables and constraints are often badly scaled.

 Scaling factors can be specified for any variable or constraint.
 Pyomo and many solvers support the ``scaling_factor`` suffix.
 To eliminate the possibility of